Trout Fishing In Ponds: 9 Tips From Experts

 6. Trolling for Trout In Ponds

 Trolling is a useful method for covering large areas of water at different depths in a systematic manner.
-This can be done from a motorboat, a canoe, or other small boat.
-All that is required to troll is a vessel that can drag your lures at a consistent speed, usually between 1-2 mph.
+This can be done from a motorboat, a canoe, or other small boats.
+All that is required to troll is a vessel that can drag my lures at a consistent speed, usually between 1-2 mph.

 Here are some tips for successful trolling:

 - Choose the Right Lures: Select spinners, spoons, and crankbaits when trout are actively feeding.
-Adjust your lure selection based on the trout’s preferences and the prevailing conditions.
+I adjust my lure selection based on the trout’s preferences and the prevailing conditions.

 - Depth Control: Without specialized equipment, trolling close to the surface is most effective.
-Use lures that run 1-3 ft. below the surface by removing any additional weight.
-To troll deeper, use deep diving crankbaits, or add split shots spaced 1 ft. apart on your line.
-Around 3-4 split shots should help your lure reach a depth of 5-8 ft.
-Advanced trolling equipment and techniques are necessary for targeting deeper areas, typically during warmer months or in winter when trout reside at greater depths.
+Use lures that run 1-3 ft. below the surface.
+To troll deeper, use deep diving crankbaits, or add split shots spaced 1 ft. apart on the line.

 7. Fishing Stocked Trout In Ponds

-To increase your chances of success when fishing for stocked trout in ponds, arrive early at the pond or lake that has been recently stocked with trout.
+To increase my chances of success when fishing for stocked trout in ponds, arrive early at the pond or lake that has been recently stocked with trout.

-After stocking takes place, the stocked trout tend to stick together before dispersing, so being among the first to fish gives you an advantage.
+After stocking takes place, the stocked trout tend to stick together before dispersing, so being among the first to fish gives me an advantage.

 Additionally, newly stocked trout take time to adjust to their new surroundings and are more likely to bite on baits that resemble their familiar food sources.
 Click the link for more details and tactics for fishing stocked trout.